-2018 CCFSA LEGISLATIVE AGENDA
+2019 CCFSA LEGISLATIVE AGENDA

-State and national public policy should promote a partnership between government and nonprofit human service agencies that collectively supports the stability, self-sufficiency, health and hopeful future of children and families.
+CCFSA strongly supports State and National public policy that promotes a partnership between government and nonprofit human service agencies that collectively provide for the stability, self-sufficiency, health and hopeful future of children and families.

-1. Funding should support a stable human service delivery system through reimbursement models which cover the costs of providing quality services to vulnerable children, families and individuals.
+2. Funding should support a stable human service delivery system through reimbursement models which cover the costs of providing quality services to vulnerable children, families and individuals.

-· Access vital services such as behavioral healthcare, case management, housing, employment, early care, education, child development, residential and day supports for people with disabilities, nutrition services, foster care, healthcare and other human services;
+· Access vital services such as behavioral healthcare, case management, housing, employment, early care, education, child development, residential and day programming as well as adaptive technology for people with disabilities, nutrition services, foster care, healthcare and other human services

 · Move from dependence to self-sufficiency;

 · Reduce poverty and increase equity;

 · Minimize crisis by funding prevention and early intervention services.

 3. Resource allocation and program evaluation should be based on dynamic, outcome and data-driven systems.

 · Funding decisions should take into account program effectiveness and should focus on return on investment in driving towards population-level results.

 · Government should consider short-term and long-term impact on consumers and communities when making investments in programs and services.

 4. Government should invest in models of collaboration, innovation and efficiency in the delivery of human services.

 · Government policies should encourage innovative service models utilizing best practices that allow providers to achieve desired results in cost-effective ways.
 Public policy should support efforts to drive towards efficiency in service delivery, administration and contracting.

 · Government should be flexible and creative in its approach to service delivery to foster innovation.

 5. Policies should support collaboration between government and human service providers as a best practice for systems improvement.

-· Administrative efficiencies should be identified and supported, such as the Licensure and Certification Workgroup efforts to streamline the provider licensing process, which was a collaboration between state agencies and providers through a Lean management process to streamline and align the licensure process.
+· Administrative efficiencies should be identified and supported, such as the Licensure and Certification Work-group efforts to streamline the provider licensing process, which was a collaboration between state agencies and providers through a Lean management process to streamline and align the licensure process.

 · Recommendations of the Governor’s Cabinet on Nonprofit Health and Human Services to improve contracting, reimbursement systems, data collection and workforce development should be supported and the model of collaboration and partnership between state agencies and providers should be more broadly utilized as a best practice.

 · Policies should provide flexibility in budgeting to allow contractors to make the best use of government funding, including reinvestment of savings to support long-term stability and sustainability of the system.

 · Maximize access to bonding and other funding for capital improvements, technology and other long-term needs.